Life Force (also known in earlier Japanese and European versions as Salamander) is a sci-fi shoot-'em-up developed and released by Konami in 1986.

 A spin-off of the 1985 game Gradius, Life Force puts players back in control of the starfighter Vic Viper (known in the NA version as U.S.S.
-Light Speed) as they either repel an invasion of the planet Latis from the Bacterion cluster's Salamander Army (in the later JP and EU versions), destroy a brain tumor in an infected massive half-human half-biomechanical warrior named Sentinel XR1 (in the NA version), or destroy mysterious super-organism "Life Force" (in the later JP version).
+Light Speed) as they either repel an invasion of the planet Latis from the Bacterion cluster's Salamander Army (in the earlier JP and EU versions), destroy a brain tumor in an infected massive half-human half-biomechanical warrior named Sentinel XR1 (in the NA version), or destroy mysterious super-organism "Life Force" (in the later JP version).

 While similar in gameplay to the original Gradius, Life Force is different due to its lack of a checkpoint system (with players respawning in the same area), two-player synchronous multiplayer, both side-scrolling and vertical-scrolling stages, and a new power-up system (where enemies drop power-ups directly).
 Certain versions of the game, notably in the later Japanese version, reverts back to the standard Power Meter system of the original Gradius.